rapid-git/rapid-git/README.md

 # rapid-git

 It provides multiple functions, which aim to use git in a more efficient way.
 To do that, rapid-git enables you to interact with files and branches using numbers.
 Each number represent the position/index of a file or branch inside a list like `git status` and `git branch`.
-It is also possible to define ranges unsing numbers and dots, when interacting with files.
+It is also possible to define ranges using numbers and dots, when interacting with files.

+The concept behind rapid-git was introduced by (Alexander Groß)[https://github.com/agross] in his repository (git_shizzle)[https://github.com/agross/git_shizzle].
+In contrast to this repository, which uses shell/bash, he implemented his project using Ruby.
+If you are interested, please have a look at his project too.

 ## Prerequisites and installation